 Grade 6 in GCSE Art.
 A portfolio of work is also required for consideration.
 Grade 6 in GCSE English Language is also required.

 The A Level is a two-year course.
 In the first year, pupils develop a body of artwork and an extended essay, which together are worth 60% of the awarded marks.
 The remaining 40% of the marks are awarded in the final year of the course, where pupils take an exam project.
 The exam project requires pupils to produce a body of artwork which communicates a theme set by the examination board (Edexcel).

 This course is designed to support young artists.
 Aims and objectives of the Art A Level course are to develop:

 A degree in the visual arts provides pupils with a wide range of transferable skills.
-Critical think-ing, problem-solving and an understanding of aesthetics are increasingly valuable tools in the workplace…the UK’s creative industries contribute almost £90bn net to GDP; it accounts for one in 11 jobs, a rate rising more quickly than all other parts of the economy.
-These jobs are also among the least likely to be lost to automation.
+Critical thinking, problem-solving and an understanding of aesthetics are increasingly valuable tools in the workplace.

 Miss L H Randell, Head of Art